-Pyrimethamine/sulfadoxine + amodiaquine (hydrochloride) 25 mg/500 mg+153 mg dispersible tablets (Guilin Pharmaceutical Co.
-Ltd.), MA117 WHO-PQ RECOMMENDED SUMMARY OF PRODUCT CHARACTERISTICS This summary of product characteristics focuses on uses of the medicine covered by WHO's Prequalification Team - Medicines.
-The recommendations for use are based on WHO guidelines and on information from stringent regulatory authorities.^{} The medicine may be authorised for additional or different uses by national medicines regulatory authorities. ^{}https://extranet.who.int/prequal/sites/default/files/document_files/75%20SRA%20clarification_Feb2017_newtempl.pdf 1.
-NAME OF THE MEDICINAL PRODUCT [MA117 trade name]† 2.
-QUALITATIVE AND QUANTITATIVE COMPOSITION Each amodiaquine (as hydrochloride) dispersible tablet contains 153 mg amodiaquine (as hydrochloride) and each pyrimethamine/ sulfadoxine dispersible tablet contains 25 mg pyrimethamine and 500 mg sulfadoxine.
+Amodiaquine (as hydrochloride) + pyrimethamine/sulfadoxine 153mg+25mg/500mg dispersible tablets (Guilin Pharmaceutical Co.
+Ltd), MA117 October 2024 WHO-PQ RECOMMENDED SUMMARY OF PRODUCT CHARACTERISTICS This summary of product characteristics focuses on uses of the medicine covered by WHO's Prequalification Team - Medicines.
+The recommendations for use are based on WHO guidelines and on information from stringent regulatory authorities.
+The medicine may be authorised for additional or different uses by national medicines regulatory authorities.

+^{}https://extranet.who.int/prequal/sites/default/files/document_files/75%20SRA%20clarification_Feb2017_newtempl.pdf 1.
+NAME OF THE MEDICINAL PRODUCT [MA117 trade name][†] 2.
+QUALITATIVE AND QUANTITATIVE COMPOSITION This is a co-packaged medicinal product, consisting of three (3) amodiaquine (as hydrochloride) tablets and one (1) pyrimethamine/ sulfadoxine tablet.
+Each amodiaquine (as hydrochloride) dispersible tablet contains 153 mg amodiaquine (as hydrochloride) and each pyrimethamine/ sulfadoxine dispersible tablet contains 25 mg pyrimethamine and 500 mg sulfadoxine.
 For a full list of excipients, see section 6.1.
 3. PHARMACEUTICAL FORM Dispersible tablets Amodiaquine (as hydrochloride) 153 mg dispersible tablets Yellow, round, uncoated tablets.
 They are flat on the top and bottom with a bevelled edge.
-The tablets have 'AQ' debossed (stamped into) on one side and a score line on the other side.
+The tablets have 'AQ' debossed on (stamped into) one side and a score line on the other side.
 The score line is not intended for breaking the tablet.
-Pyrimethamine/ sulfadoxine 25 mg/500 mg dispersible tablets White, round, uncoated tablets.
+Pyrimethamine/sulfadoxine 25 mg/500 mg dispersible tablets White, round, uncoated tablets.
 They are flat on the top and bottom with a bevelled edge.
-The tablets have 'SP' debossed (stamped into) on one side and a score line on the other side.
+The tablets have 'SP' debossed on (stamped into) one side and a score line on the other side.
 The score line is not intended for breaking the tablet.
-4. CLINICAL PARTICULARS 4.1 Therapeutic indications [MA117 trade name] is indicated for malaria prevention during the malaria season (seasonal malaria chemoprevention, SMC) in patients aged 1 year to 10 years.
+4. CLINICAL PARTICULARS 4.1 Therapeutic indications [MA117 trade name] is indicated for malaria prevention in children during the malaria season (seasonal malaria chemoprevention, SMC).
 Prophylaxis regimens should take into account the most recent official prophylaxis guidelines (e.g. those of the WHO) and local information on the prevalence of resistance to antimalarial drugs.
-4.2 Posology and method of administration Treatment should start at the beginning of the high transmission period and is taken in 3-day courses as follows: Dose (patient aged 1 year - less than 5 years) Amodiaquine tablet (153 mg) Sulfadoxine/Pyrimethamine tablet (500 mg/25 mg) Day 1 1 tablet as a single dose 1 tablet as a single dose Day 2 1 tablet as a single dose Day 3 1 tablet as a single dose [†] Trade names are not prequalified by WHO.
+4.2 Posology and method of administration Posology Treatment should start at the beginning of the high transmission period and is taken in 3-day courses as follows: [†] Trade names are not prequalified by WHO.
 This is the national medicines regulatory agency's responsibility.
-Dose (patient aged 5 - 10 years) Amodiaquine tablet (153 mg) Sulfadoxine/Pyrimethamine tablet (500 mg/25 mg) Day 1 2 tablets as a single dose 2 tablets as a single dose Day 2 2 tablets as a single dose Day 3 2 tablets as a single dose The 3-day course is repeated at 28-day intervals, beginning at the start of the transmission season and continuing for 3-5 cycles, depending on the local context.
-It is important that the patient receives the full 3-day course.
-Missing a course reduces protection but does not prevent the patient receiving the next course.
-Method of administration The tablets should not be broken.
+Dose (child from 12 to 59 months) Amodiaquine tablet (153 mg) Sulfadoxine/Pyrimethamine tablet (500 mg/25 mg) Day 1 1 tablet as a single dose 1 tablet as a single dose Day 2 1 tablet as a single dose Day 3 1 tablet as a single dose Children less than 12 months of age Another formulation should be used to supply the correct dose.
+Children 60 months of age or older The recommended dose is based on bodyweight.

+For sulfadoxine/pyrimethamine the recommended dose is 25/1.25 mg/kg bodyweight (range 25-70/1.25-3.5 mg/kg) as single dose on Day 1.
+For amodiaquine the the recommended dose is 10 mg/kg bodyweight (range 7.5-15 mg/kg) daily on Days 1, 2 and 3.
+Duration of treatment The 3-day course is at 28-day intervals, beginning at the start of the transmission season and continuing for 3-5 cycles, depending on the local context.
+It is important that the child receives the full 3-day course.
+Missing a course reduces protection but does not prevent the child receiving the next course.
+Method of administration The tablets should be dispersed in water.